iamsaintcyr/numbertoletterinfrench/README.md

-# Number to Letter in french (PHP)
+# Number to Letter in French (PHP)
-Convert easily Integer Number to Letter in french
+Easily convert Integer Number to Letter in french

-For example, convert 1000 to Letter:
+For example, to convert 1000 to Letter:

+$myObject = new NumberToLetterInFrench();

-echo NumberToLetterInFrench(1000) // output mille
+echo $myObject->convert(1000) // output mille